lextudio/pysnmp.com/docs/source/support.rst

 Commercial Support
 ------------------

+While community support is a great way to seek help and learn from others, it may not always be sufficient for organizations with specific needs and requirements.
+For example,

+* Volunteers from the community may not always be available to help you.
+* No guarantee of response time.
+* No guarantee of issue resolution.
+* Contents shared on such sites are visible to everyone.
+* Complex issues that require troubleshooting assistance may not be resolved due to either lack of expertise or dedicated time.

 For organizations that require dedicated assistance and priority support, `LeXtudio Inc.`_, the current maintainer of PySNMP, offers commercial support contracts.
 These contracts provide direct access to the current core PySNMP